tgangte/tgangte.github.io/_posts/2024-02-11-kubernetes-home-lab.md

 ---
 layout: post
-title:  Local Cloud Magic: Creating a Multi Node Kubernetes Cluster with MicroK8s In a Homelab
+title:  Local Cloud Magic - Creating a Multi-Node Kubernetes Cluster with MicroK8s In a Homelab
 categories: [DevOps, homelab, tutorial]
 excerpt: Let's learn to how to setup a kubernetes homelab in a proxmox local cloud and deploy a sample python application.
 ---